 This will take a few minutes and will probably result in the AppExchange notifying you by email.

-Once complete, you should be redirected to “Installed Packages” in your Salesforce settings, where you can see your Fastcall version number and license status.
-During the 7-day free trial period, there are five licenses available (production); licenses are not required in a sandbox.
+Once completed, you should be redirected to “Installed Packages” in your Salesforce settings, where you can see your Fastcall version number and license status.
+There are ten licenses available.
+This is our user minimum in a production org; licenses are not required in a sandbox.

 In the Salesforce App Launcher, search for ‘Fastcall’ to confirm the app is installed.

-9. Fastcall License, Permission Sets and Salesforce Call Center File
+8. Fastcall License, Permission Sets, and Salesforce Call Center File

 The installing admin will be assigned a Fastcall application license, permission sets for user and admin; as well as a Call Center File.
-You will find these in the Salesforce User record.
+Please do not remove these items from your Salesforce User record.
 If you are going to add additional users at this step, do so in the Fastcall application.
-Details on users and licensing are here.
+Details about users and licenses are here.

-In Lightining, Fastcall will be available in the Fastcall application in the application menu.
+In Lightning, Fastcall will be available in the App Launcher.
 Fastcall can be added as a phone utility on your other Salesforce Lightning apps.
 Fastcall is also available in Salesforce Classic.

-In the next step, you will create a Salesforce site to enable communication with Twilio, then you can make a few test calls.
+In the next step, you will connect to the Fastcall Service and then you can make a few test calls.

 This is also a great time to test Fastcall as a call logger (without Twilio and without dialing).
-You can confirm at this step that the Salesforce Task is created as expected.
-You can jump ahead and test now, or spend a few more minutes to create the Salesforce Site used by Twilio and test with a live call.
-One is faster; the other more thorough.
+You can confirm in this step that the Salesforce Task is created as expected.
+You can jump ahead and test now, or spend a few more minutes connecting the Fastcall Service used by Twilio and test with a live call.
+One is faster; the other is more thorough.